Sam Hibbins is the State Member for Prahran.

 In 2014 Sam made history by being one of the first ever Greens MPs elected to the lower house of the Victorian Parliament and was re-elected in 2018.
 You can read his inaugural speech here.

-Sam was a local government councillor from 2012-2014, as one of two Greens elected to the City of Stonnington.
+Sam was a local government councillor from 2012 to 2014, as one of two Greens elected to the City of Stonnington.
 On council he worked to secure sustainability programs, better bike infrastructure, more open space and advocated for better public transport.

 Sam has previously worked in social services and holds a Post-Graduate Diploma in Social Policy and Research.